Altinn/altinn-studio-docs/content/app/app-dev-course/case/_index.en.md

   - Email: Innflytter.Kontaktinformasjon.Epost
   - Phone number: Innflytter.Kontaktinformasjon.Telefonnummer
   - Age: Innflytter.Alder
-- It should **not** be possible to change prefilled name and age
+- It should **not** be possible to change the prefilled name and age
-- It should be possible to change prefilled email and phone number
+- It should be possible to change the prefilled email and phone number

 {{% /expandlarge %}}

-### Different data basis for public and private sector
+### Different data for public and private sector
 {{% expandlarge id="options-expandable" header="Requirements" %}}

 We want the user to be presented with a different set of options for the industry choice